 Now that you have some clear criteria for always implementing column calculation in either SQL, Power Query or DAX; let me inject some reality back into the “it depends or it matters” equation.

 I do my best to put cynicism aside and focus on what it takes to get IT projects over the finish line.
-I’ve found that good BI project practitioners positive, optimistic and tough skinned; although there are many forces at work to change this disposition.
+I’ve found that good BI project practitioners are positive, optimistic and tough skinned; although there are many forces at work to change this disposition.
 If you know what I mean, no further explanation is needed.
 If you don’t, you will.
 Wherever you choose to work, just do what you can to maintain your perspective throughout your career.
+There is much insight to be had when you learn how projects work and don’t work in different organizations.

-I’ll give one example that represents situations I’ve encountered on several larger, formal BI projects over the years:
+I’ll give one example that represents situations I’ve encountered on several larger, formal BI projects over the years.
+Defensively, I’ll say that this story is “inspired by true events” in my experience:

-The BI project Architect, Database Administrator, Lead Developer and IT Director all agree that any schema dependencies on the data warehouse or data mart should be managed using database views.
-This is a paramount rule in the solution architecture.
+The BI project Architect, Database Administrator, Lead Developer and IT Director all agree that any schema dependencies on the data warehouse or data mart should be managed using database views and this becomes a paramount rule in the solution architecture.
 The SSAS data model and Power BI data model developers should import tables from these views.
 The team is using a pure Agile mythology and will use JIRA to manage and assign tasks performed in two-week team sprints.

 Based on high-level report requirements documented by the Business Systems Analyst, the Lead Architect creates views in the database build script.
 The ETL developer must stage the source data and then the data warehouse ETL developer populates the dimension table before the view can be created, which takes 3 sprints or six weeks.
 The Power BI data model developer adds the table to the model in the 4th sprint.
 After a prototype report is created, the BSA gets feedback from a stakeholder user who tells us that customer names should be in a single column rather than separate first name and last name columns.
 A task is added in JIRA to modify the view with another task to refresh the data model, so it takes two weeks to add the column.